-Google has been quite serious about developing their own card that makes the payment platform more capable and versatile.
-This is because there have been several impediments in adoption of mobile payments functionality in several developed markets.
+Google has been quite serious about developing its own card that makes the payment platform more capable and versatile.
+This is because there have been several impediments to the adoption of mobile payments functionality in several developed markets.
 This is due to the consumer habit of using credit/debit cards instead of relying on more convenient mobile payment facilities.
-However, in the Asia Pacific region where the markets are still developing, economies are tipping towards cashless transactions and mobile payments are more than welcome there.
+However, in the Asia Pacific region where the markets are still developing, economies are tipping towards cashless transactions, and mobile payments are more than welcome there.
 In countries like the USA where POS terminals are available everywhere, the customers are finding it difficult to make a switch.

 At this time, a Google debit card will open the doors to better and more seamless customer experiences while paying in-stores and will also find it easier to switch to mobile payments.
 Due to the coronavirus pandemic, people are refraining to use cash as it is and they have also shown an averseness towards handling POS terminals due to fear of contamination.
 This opens doors for growth in mobile payments and contactless payments are prepped for a major boost in their share of overall transactions.

 It is clear that Google has timed this really well and while the world gets ready and habitual of mobile payments, Google will drop the bomb any day.
 The expectation is that their debit card will have more features than we have discussed because Google never fails to surprise us.
 Let’s wait and watch!